mskpairprogrammer/desktop_auto/README.md

 When both Claude and Perplexity are enabled:
-- Each provider analyzes the screenshots independently
-- Results are combined into a multi-provider consensus report
-- Average probability scores are calculated
-- Alert levels are determined by the highest-confidence provider
-- Email alerts are sent only once (from the consensus logic)

 When Google AI Studio is enabled (with Claude and/or Perplexity):
-- Google AI Studio generates the consolidated trading decision and consensus summary
-- The HTML report is generated with Google AI's consensus at the top, followed by Claude and Perplexity sections
-- Email alerts are sent only from the Google AI consensus logic (not from individual providers)

 #### Option 3: No AI Analysis
 Disable all AI analysis (screenshots only):